Enrypase/stray/README.md

 - **Direct Messaging:**
 <br>- Users have the ability to initiate direct messages with specific users within the chat platform

- *This flow ensures a seamless experience for both regular users and domain owners, providing tailored features based on their roles within the extension*
+ *This flow ensures a seamless experience for both regular users and domain owners, providing tailored features based on their roles within the extension.*

 ### ARCHITECTURE